The Petit Lenormand deck is available now. Limited stock

 Calibration questions

-The reading pushes you to examine your way of living with a lasting blockage.
+The reading encourages you to examine your way of living with a lasting blockage.

 • In what situation do you feel like you have been going in circles for too long?